-Evolving reproductive and mental healthcare
+Evolving reproductive and Pediatric healthcare

-Healing personal and intergenerational trauma
+addressing personal and intergenerational emotional dis-ease

-Moving towards autonomous sustainability.
+Moving towards health care congruent with environmental sustainability.

 Hello!
 Thank you for joining me on this long, strange and beautiful journey.
 I am Samantha.
 A daughter, sister, Auntie, and Friend.
 I am, above all, Woman.
 And so completely and profoundly proud of and excited about that.

 I am currently a Birth and Pregnancy Loss Doula, based out of the Seattle, Washington area.
 I have had the honor of attending births that have all unfolded in unique ways and through that have learned profound lessons about my personal and radical beliefs and philosophies around Birth.
 I support all Women in their birthing journeys but I feel very strongly about reclaiming total autonomy in Birth and dismantling the paradigm of medicalized pregnancy and birth.
 It is my deepest belief that giving birth is the most transformative thing a Woman can do, and within this current model of fear and perpetual birth harm, we are taking away a Woman’s power as she does the most transformative thing for herself and for humanity.
 That being said, I offer myself as a doula for Women birthing in hospitals, birth centers, at home and in unassisted Free and Wild births.
 Birthing in power is a Woman’s birth rite.
 I have learned some of the most meaningful lessons of my life at the feet of laboring Women, and I am, always, without a doubt, humbled and in awe at the Power of Woman and Womb.
 I am equally as passionate about offering my support and presence for Women experiencing the grief and complex process of pregnancy loss.